daniandtheweb/sd.cpp-webui/README.md

 ## Features

-- Minimal python dependencies (gradio is the main one, no pytorch required, only raw CUDA/ROCm is required for GPU inference)
+- Minimal python dependencies (gradio is the main one, no pytorch required)
 - Any **stable-diffusion.cpp** feature
 - Gallery
 - Metadata reader